Nuclei-Software/nuclei-sdk/doc/source/quickstart.rst

          SDK release version, click `Segger embedded studio projects for Nuclei SDK`_ to learn about it

-      2. You can also take a try with the Cross-platform PlatformIO IDE, we provided our Nuclei platform and Nuclei SDK release version in PlatformIO, clean `Platform Nuclei in PlatformIO`_ to learn more about it
+      2. You can also take a try with the Cross-platform PlatformIO IDE, we provided our Nuclei platform and Nuclei SDK release version in PlatformIO, click `Platform Nuclei in PlatformIO`_ to learn more about it

+    * If you want to develop Nuclei SDK application in Nuclei Studio, you can also easily integrate the source code with it.

+       1. Add required source code folders, and header file folders in IDE

+       2. Check the compiler and linker options using extra **V=1** passed with *make*, and adapt the options in IDE

+       3. Add extra macros definition and include folders in project configurations

+       4. Build and debug project in IDE

 .. _GDB User Manual: https://www.gnu.org/software/gdb/documentation/
 .. _Segger embedded studio projects for Nuclei SDK: https://github.com/riscv-mcu/ses_nuclei_sdk_projects